jmporta/ZebraGait/README.md

 ## TODO

 - Mean skeleton: if not repeated x, no uniqueMean.
-- Besides of the percentage of falied frames, add a control of consecutive failed frames.
-- Automatize the compute of freq, period, mean ampl, etc...
 - Delete the ExperimentID field.
 - Able to kill the process.